FAQ list for Fall 2009 AST 2002 Section 0004

 end I have to put everyone's course grade into the

-scheme setup in the syllabus, so obviously if
+scheme setup in the syllabus, so if

-the exam averages are 50%, I'm not going to give the entire
+that I'm going to give the entire class Fs.

 Furthermore, I have to attempt to keep the overall

 difficulty of the exams approximately the same.
-This

 Also note that when it comes right down to it, the whole